Get rid of your prescription drugs and sharps properly!

 There are several ways to dispose of expired, unwanted, or unused medications.
 Drug take back programs are the preferred method.
 Find a drop-off site near you at Don't Rush to Flush.

 National Prescription Drug Take Back Days are held twice a year in April and October.
-The next National Prescription Drug Take Back Day is April 24, 2010 from 10 AM to 2 PM.
+Click on the link for the date and time of the next National Prescription Drug Take Back Day.

 law (H&SC §118286)